-This easy vegetarian chili happens to be just that, healthier and most importantly – positively delicious!
+This easy vegetarian chili happens to be just that, healthier, and most importantly – positively delicious!

 What makes this easy vegetarian chili so good?

-The beans in this vegetarian chili are firm and tender to the bite, not mushy or over cooked.
-Plus, the vegetables are well balanced in this one making this chili very flavorful.
+- The beans in this vegetarian chili are firm and tender to the bite, not mushy or overcooked.

-Besides being very easy to make with minimal prep, this chili only needed 30 minutes to simmer on stove-top and it was done. 🙂
+- Besides being very easy to make with minimal prep, this chili only needed 30 minutes to simmer on the stove-top and it was done. 🙂

 For this recipe, it calls for one whole jalapeno chopped, and it made it very spicy, with a real kick to it.

-The fire-roasted tomatoes which already have green chilies in them will suffice, and will make a delicious chili with enough spiciness without over doing it.
+The fire-roasted tomatoes which already have green chilies in them will suffice and will make a delicious chili with enough spiciness without overdoing it.

-So what are you waiting for, let’s make CHILI!!
+So then… what are you waiting for… let’s make CHILI!!